cyberofficial/Synthalingua/README.md

 * `--list_microphones`: List available microphones and exit.
 * `--set_microphone`: Set the default microphone to use.
 You can set the name or it's ID number from the list.
 * `--auto_language_lock`: Automatically lock the language based on the detected language after 5 detections.
 This flag enables automatic language locking.
 Will help reduce latency.
 Use this flag if you are using non-English and if you do not know the current spoken language.
+* `--use_finetune`: Use finetuned model.
+This will increase accuracy, but will also increase latency, addtional vram/ram usage is required.
 * `--retry`: Retries translations and transcription if they failed.
 * `--about`: Shows about the app.